 Tung oil is derived from the nut of the tung tree, which is found primarily in China.
 In raw form, tung oil is an effective coating for woodwork that requires a hardened, protective seal.
 Tung oil can be applied in several coats to achieve a hardened seal on wood.

 Application and Durability

 A Danish oil application will remain durable for many years due to its blend of oil and varnish.
-According to Popular Woodworking, varnish is created by cooking an oil with a resin to make a blend that is durable and hardens upon drying.
+Varnish is created by cooking an oil with a resin to make a blend that is durable and hardens upon drying.
 This makes it possible to apply Danish oil in less time and in fewer coats than tung oil.

 Tung oil is to be considered a maintenance application and should be applied at least once a month to maintain a level of protection and sheen on woodwork.
 Applying several coats of tung oil is recommended, and it takes more time to apply tung oil because each coat should have 24 to 48 hours to soak into the wood and dry.

 Some mineral oil is considered "food grade" and can be applied safely to wood that comes in regular contact with food, such as butcher blocks and wooden utensils.
 Many woodworkers believe a cutting board surface is never truly finished because the oil is a continuing treatment, not a finish.
 Because Danish oil is a mixture of chemical varnish and mineral oil, it should not be used on wood products that come in contact with food.
 Raw tung oil is safe to use in this instance.

 Wood Finishing Oil Considerations